redFrik/udk12-Back_to_basics/udk141016/README.md

 it should post 2000 values.

-but supercollider is mainly for sound. and to make sound we need first boot the sound server program...
+supercollider is mainly for sound. and to produce sound we always need to first boot the sound server program...
 ```
 s.boot
 ```